Artificial Intelligence Job Loss is a Comparatively Minor Concern

-Episode 5 of The Trajectory is the Executive Director and Co-founder of Center for AI Safety, Dan Hendrycks.
+Episode 5 of The Trajectory features the Executive Director and Co-founder of the Center for AI Safety, Dan Hendrycks.

 The interview is our fifth and final installment in The Trajectory’s first series AGI Destinations, where we explore future scenarios of man and machine – which futures we should move towards, and how.